conda-forge/scine-readuct-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `scine-readuct` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `scine-readuct, scine-readuct-python` can be installed with `conda`:

 ```
-conda install scine-readuct
+conda install scine-readuct scine-readuct-python
 ```

 or with `mamba`:

 ```
-mamba install scine-readuct
+mamba install scine-readuct scine-readuct-python
 ```

 It is possible to list all of the versions of `scine-readuct` available on your platform with `conda`: